-The 2020 PNNL Sequim Campus meteorological data details are provided in Table B.3.
+The multiyear average PNNL-Sequim Campus meteorological data details are provided in Table B.3.
 Tabulated data indicate that winds are most common from the W and WNW directions, which are seaward from the Campus.
 Fractional direction frequencies can be compared to the NWR, Level 4, assumption applied in the NWR unit dose factor calculations.